kvarak/dnd/docs/_Classes/bard.md

 #### Misery
 As an ***action*** you may expend as many Bardic Inspiration that a creature has in order to hasten their death.
 Roll the amount of die that you have used and the creature takes necrotic damage equal to the amount rolled.

 #### Reap
 As a ***reaction*** when a creature’s hit points are reduced to 0 within 30 feet of you, you can regain the Bardic Inspirations they had on them and give an equal amount of bardic inspirations to another creature within 30 feet of you.

 ### Lament for the Dead
-Also at 1st level, you gain proficiency in the lore magic associated with death.
-Additionally whenever you make an ability check to recall knowledge about rituals related to death, undead, or the magic of necromancy, you have advantage.
+You are knoledgable in the sacred rituals associated with death.
+You gain 2 skill points to spend on *Relegion*.
+Additionally, even if not faniliar with a culture, you can still make educated guesses about their funerary rites, graves and similar knowledge, and can add you proficiency bonus to such check.

 ### Bardic Dirge
 You wield the melancholic magic of negative emotions, and can use it to inflict minor curses.
-From 3rd level, when a creature within 60 feet who can hear you, makes an attack roll, ability check, or saving throw, you can give any number of bardic inspiration to the creature  as a ***reaction*** and if you wish, you can use Torment from the Deep Despair feature as part of the same reaction.
+When a creature within 60 ft who can hear you makes an attack roll, ability check, or saving throw, you can give any number of bardic inspiration to the creature  as a ***reaction*** and if you wish, you can use Torment from the Deep Despair feature as part of the same reaction.

 ### Restless Spirit
-At 6th level, you can summon and bind the Restless Spirits of those who died with unfinished business.
+You can summon and bind the Restless Spirits of those who died with unfinished business.
 At the end of a long rest, you can perform a short ritual that summons such a spirit.
 A Spirit bound in this way is friendly to you, obeys your commands, and uses the Restless Spirit stat block.
 The stat block uses your proficiency bonus (PB) in several places.

 In combat, the Spirit acts during your turn.
 It can move and use its reaction on its own, but the only action it takes is the Dodge action, unless you used a ***bonus action*** on your turn to command it to take an action from its stat block, or another action.
 If you are incapacitated, it takes any action it chooses.

 If your Spirit was destroyed within the last hour, you can expend a spell slot of 1st-level or higher.
 After 1 minute, it returns from beyond the veil with all its hit points restored.

 ### Infectious Despair
 The sadness and despair that you inflict upon your enemies cloys to them until it exacts its toll.
-Beginning at 14th level, when you use Misery from the Deep Despair feature, the inspiration is not lost if the target dies and you use Reap as a reaction immediately direct after.
+When you use Misery from the Deep Despair feature, the inspiration is not lost if the target dies and you use Reap as a reaction immediately direct after.